freifunk/icvpn-scripts/README.md

   -P TIMEOUT, --passive-offline=TIMEOUT
-                        Add peers that take longer than TIMEOUT to respond at time of creation as passive peers -d TEMPLATE, --default=TEMPLATE
+                        Add peers that take longer than TIMEOUT to respond at time of creation as passive peers Set to 0 do disable
+                        Default: 3 seconds
+  -d TEMPLATE, --default=TEMPLATE
                         Default template/peer-group to use -t COMMUNITY:TEMPLATE, --template=COMMUNITY:TEMPLATE